MalpenZibo/review/README.md

-# ReView
+# reView

 ## About
-ReView is a React-inspired library for didactic purposes written in Rust.
+reView is a React-inspired library for didactic purposes written in Rust.

 This project is inspired by a series of posts that explains how to build a React clone from scratch (https://github.com/pomber/didact).
 I liked the idea, so I tried to create a similar project using Rust.
 In the process, I take inspiration for the component macro and the hook functionality from Yew (https://github.com/yewstack/yew).